-The PA tube should be removed once a month and the fins cleaned of dust.
+The PA tube and the IPA tube should be removed once a month and the fins cleaned of dust.
 Air may be blown through the fins in the reverse direction or the anode cleaned with soap and water or denatured alcohol.

-This transmitter is a precision electrical device, and as such, should be kept clean at all times and free of dust and foreign materials.
-Dust and moisture condensation will lead to possible arcovers and short conductive paths.
+This transmitter is a precision electrical device, and as such, should be kept clean at all times and free of dust and foreign material.
+Dust and moisture condensation will lead to possible arc overs and short conductive paths.

-A good preventive maintenance schedule is always the best assurance for trouble-free transmitter operation.
+A good preventive maintenance schedule is always the best assurance for trouble free transmitter operation.

-CIRCUIT DESCRIPTION
+SECTION 4 - CIRCUIT DESCRIPTION

-The FM-lH circuits will be described in the following sections:
+The FM-7.5H circuits will be described in the following sections:

-Power Amplifier.
-Exciter.
-Power Supply.
-Control Circuits.
-Metering.
+Power Amplifier Intermediate Power Amplifier (IPA) Exciter Power Supply Control Circuits Metering